 Take a self-guided history walk around Bethel village to learn more about the historic homes and businesses.

-The following is taken from Bethel: A Historic Town, an online exhibit from the Bethel Historical Society.
+The following is taken from Bethel: A Historic Town, a past online exhibit from the Bethel Historical Society.
 Be sure to visit the Museums of the Bethel Historical Society at 10 & 14 Broad Street on your trip to Bethel, Maine.

 The American War for Independence slowed the settlement of this region to such an extent that there were only ten families residing in Sudbury Canada at the time of "New England's Last Indian Raid" in 1781.
 Following the War, however, the movement of individuals and families from northeastern Massachusetts and southwestern New Hampshire into Bethel increased rapidly, resulting in the 1796 incorporation of the town under the new name of "Bethel," taken from the Book of Genesis and meaning "House of God."

 Farming and timber cutting were the principal occupations of these first inhabitants, who settled near the rich intervales alongside the Androscoggin River.
 Eventually, a cluster of semi-independent villages developed throughout the town, including Bethel Hill, South Bethel (Walker's Mills), North Bethel (Swan's Corner), Middle Intervale, East Bethel (Bean's Corner), Mayville, Skillingston (Steam Mill or Buttonville) and West Bethel (Gander Corner).
 Today, agriculture and forest-related activities remain important in Bethel, although the marginal hillside farms of the nineteenth century long ago turned back to woods.